. .

 In the next scene, on a beach outside the taxidermist’s, Joe comforts Ann because she thinks that she has killed Fantail.
 Joe tells her that she didn’t, and she is relieved.

-The next day Fantail is at a gas station and he sees Ann.
+The following day Fantail is talking to Rick from a phone booth at a gas station.
+There is a gash over his left cheek.
+That is, Ann didn’t even seriously wound him.
+Suddenly, he sees Ann pull up to a pump.
 He kidnaps her and brings her to Rick.
-When Rick learns Joe is on his way to rescue Ann, he sends Fantail and Spider outside to kill him.
-In a shootout in the fog across the street from Rick’s apartment building, Spider and Fantail accidentally kill one another, each thinking he is firing his gun at Joe.
-In other words, Fantail has lots of screen time after Ann shoots him.
+When Rick learns Joe is on his way to rescue Ann, he orders Fantail and Spider and his other thugs to have “the whole street covered” so that Joe will be ambushed and murdered.
+In a shootout in the fog across the street from Rick’s apartment building, Joe kills Spider.
+Next, Fantail and another of Rick’s henchmen accidentally kill one another, each thinking he is firing his gun at Joe.
+Thus, Fantail has a lot more screen time after Ann shoots at him because her bullet almost completely misses him.

 “When they return to the motel in the morning, Joe knows it can’t work out with Ann and gets her to take one of the cars back to San Francisco while he and Pat go their separate ways to San Francisco.”
 (Dennis Schwartz, Raw Deal)